 - Repeat for each new term, returning to the previous term(s) before you move on to the next.

-I never did this step until I saw Carol Gaab use it in her curriculum.
-Brilliant!
-I would skip right to questioning and wonder why my students’ heads were spinning!
-Show the students several examples of each target term in comprehensible context.
-If you’re like me, this means planning ahead and writing several sentences that include each term because I can never seem to think of good examples on the fly!
-They should be sentences that the students can understand with the help of the “key” that you’ve created on the board.
+To contextualize vocabulary, show the students several examples of each target term being used in a comprehensible context.
+If you’re like me, this means planning ahead and writing several sentences that include each term (since I can never seem to think of good examples on the fly).
+These should be sentences that the students can understand with the help of the “key” that you wrote on the board during Step 1.

-What are some of the strategies or patterns that you use to introduce vocabulary?
+What are some of the strategies or procedures that you use to introduce vocabulary?